ProfessionalWiki/Network/README.md

         <td>
             The text length of a node's label.
 If the node label must be truncated, an ellipsis (&#8230;) will appended.
             A value of 0 indicates that the text length is not limited.
-            Overrides the value of the `$wgPageNetworkDefaultLabelMaxLength` configuration variable.
+	    Overrides the value of the <code>$wgPageNetworkDefaultLabelMaxLength</code> configuration variable.
         </td>
     </tr>
 </table>